Sophie Tieck: Life

 In 1799 Sophie married a fellow writer and translator, August Ferdinand Bernhardi, who had taught her brother.
 Bernhardi also published stories and he collaborated with Sophie.
 He continued Ludwig's habit and did not credit his wife.
 He published a three-volume work, the last volume of which is thought to have been written almost entirely by Sophie, although she was not acknowledged.
 The marriage was not happy and she had an affair with the poet and translator August Wilhelm Schlegel.
 Sophie left with her two children.
 There was a legal fight over the custody of the children whilst the divorce in 1807 caused a stir.
 Sophie went travelling with her brother Ludwig to Rome where she met the Baltic German Karl Gregor von Knorring from Reval, Estonia.
-The three of them went on a grand tour of Munich, Prague and Vienna, before the Sophie and von Knorring set up house together in Munich.
+The three of them went on a grand tour of Munich, Prague and Vienna, before Sophie and von Knorring set up house together in Munich.

 Tieck married von Knorring in 1810 and converted to Catholicism on account of him, provoking considerable comment.
 They moved in 1812 to his estate in Erwita and von Knorring supported his wife well.
 They lived in Heidelberg in 1820 and then in Estonia until she died in 1833 in Reval (Tallinn), where she was buried in the now-destroyed Kopli Cemetery.